 Specification of terms used in protocol

 Lastly, the sCE method prescribes the construction of an ontology, i.e. a vocabulary describing a common language to be used throughout the system specification to avoid miscommunication, misunderstanding, and inconsistencies.
 Furthermore, the ontology can serve as the basis for the technology’s data structure.
 By specifying important concepts in the ontology and also choosing to use only one word instead of various ambiguous synonyms, communication becomes clearer, and misunderstandings can be reduced to a minimum.
 The terms specified in the ontology are consistently used throughout the entire project.
-For this project, they are categorised in status, messages and situations.
+For this project, these are categorised in status, messages and situations.

 Status